COVESA/iot-event-analytics/docs/README.md

 - __Statistical approaches__ which takes multiple observations of expected observations and the probability (distribution, aka probability density function) of observations into account.
 - __Distance approaches__ which maps the objective into a vector (space) and take norms into account.
-- __Classification approaches__ which extends the considered space by finding regressions, forming cluster by comparing the value with thre regressor.
+- __Classification approaches__ which extends the considered space by finding regressions, forming cluster by comparing the value with the regressor.
 It is the the (statistical) dependence between two or more variables (aka “mutual information”).
 - __Spectral approaches__ which performs a dimension reduction, determining the latent (aka hidden) space, describing and may reconstructing the higher dimensional space.
-- __Information theory approaches__ in contrast to the __statistical approaches__ it determins the uncertaincy (aka __relative*__ entropy) in comparison to hypothesis.
+- __Information theory approaches__ in contrast to the __statistical approaches__ it determines the uncertainty (aka __relative*__ entropy) in comparison to hypothesis.
 Entropy quantifies how much information in the variables (event) probability distribution.

-Idenpendend from the applied detection class, the __anomaly quantification__ (aka scoring) of the identity deviation plays a central role.
+Independent from the applied detection class, the __anomaly quantification__ (aka scoring) of the identity deviation plays a central role.
 The quantification happens via respective hypothesis testing.

 The root interface below _../src/sdk/python/extensions/_ is: